 Spend any time mired in the depths of Britain’s housing debate, as I do, and you’ll notice certain solutions popping up again and again.
-Some blame the crisis on planning policy, and so think we should rethink the green belt; others prefer to blame it foreigners, and so think we should leave the European Union.
+Some blame the crisis on planning policy, and so think we should rethink the green belt; others prefer to blame it on foreigners, and so think we should leave the European Union.
 Each to their own.

 One of the supposed solutions that tends to pop up quite a lot is as massive increase in the scale of Britain’s social housing sector.
 Once upon a time, the thinking goes, Britain built a load of council houses, and it didn’t have a housing crisis.
 Then we stopped building council housing, sold off large chunks of what we had on the cheap, and now we do.
 QED.

 Whether turning this particular clock back can get us out of this mess is an open question.
-But it’s worth nothing that there isn’t really any correlation between the house prices in a British city, and the prevalence of social housing within it.
+But it’s worth noting that there isn’t really any correlation between the house prices in a British city, and the prevalence of social housing within it.

 Two conclusions present themselves from this.
 One is that the numbers are all over the map.
 The city with the highest proportion of households in social housing (Dundee, with 30.1 per cent) has more than times as many such households as that with the lowest (Southend, with 9.1 per cent).
 That’s a big range.

 Secondly, there isn’t much of a regional effect.
 All too often these posts descend into a meditation on yet another aspect of the north-south divide we’ve just discovered, but that doesn’t seem to be the case here.
-Scottish cities do seem more likely to have large populations in social housing, and south western cities less likely; but those in most other regions are scattered across the chart.
+Scottish cities do seem more likely to have large populations in social housing, and southwestern cities less likely; but those in most other regions are scattered across the chart.